wilksu/code-prompt-core/APIDocumentation.md

 Available Commands:
-  filter      Filter cached file metadata using JSON or a saved profile stats       Generate statistics about the project's cached files tree        Generate a file structure tree from the cache
+  filter      Filter cached file metadata using JSON or a saved profile stats       Generate statistics about the project's cached files summary     Get a metadata summary (total size, count, file list) for a given filter tree        Generate a file structure tree from the cache

 Global Flags: